ibm-cloud-docs/CDN/faqs.md

 | CNAME | www.example.com | example.cdn.appdomain.cloud | 15 minutes |
 {: caption="CNAME record example" caption-side="bottom"}

-## What am I billed for my CDN?
+## Where do I find cost estimates for CDN?
-{: #what-will-i-be-billed-for-my-cdn}
+{: #where-do-i-find-cost-estimates-for-cdn}
 {: faq}
 {: support}

-You are only billed for bandwidth that is used per {{site.data.keyword.cloud_notm}} Content Delivery Network instance.
-If no bandwidth is used by your CDN, no charges are incurred.
-Bandwidth prices vary, depending on the regional location of the Edge server.
-You can see bandwidth pricing by geographic region in the [pricing document](/docs/CDN?topic=CDN-pricing) for this service.
+You can estimate the cost of a service using the cost estimator on the provisioning pages for CDN offerings.
+For example, log in to the [IBM Cloud Content Delivery Network](/catalog/infrastructure/cdn-powered-by-akamai) console and click **Create**.
+As you complete the ordering form, cost estimates appear in the Summary side panel.

 ## When am I billed for my CDN?
 {: #when-will-i-be-billed-for-my-cdn}